Ashley Resch Stops Traffic On Rodeo Drive While Clad In A Plunging Bodysuit

-Ashley Resch literally stopped traffic in the most recent update that was shared on her Instagram page.
-The shot was shared on her feed on January 12, and it’s been getting noticed for plenty of reasons.
+Ashley Resch literally stopped traffic in the most recent update that she shared on her Instagram page.
+The shot was shared on her feed on January 12, and it's been getting noticed for plenty of reasons.

-The image captured the model and social media influencer posing in the center of the frame.
-A geotag in the update indicated that she was on that iconic Rodeo Drive in Beverly Hills, California.
+The social media influencer was captured in the center of the frame.
+According to the geotag, she was at iconic Rodeo Drive in Beverly Hills, California.
 It looked to be a perfect day and there was not a cloud in the sky.
-Ashley stood in the street, and in her caption, she mentioned that she was “stopping traffic.”
-Ashley was posing in the center of a crosswalk, striking a confident pose with one hand on her hip as she held a designer bag in the opposite.
+Ashley stood in the street, and in her caption, she mentioned that she was "stopping traffic."
+Ashley posed in the center of a crosswalk, striking a confident pose with one hand on her hip as she held a designer bag in the opposite.
 There was a storefront at her back and a row of palm trees that lined the sidewalk behind her.

 The model showed off her killer figure in a curve-hugging bodysuit that did her nothing but favors.
-The garment was black and had a plunging neckline that dipped low into her chest, exposing her ample bust for her fans to admire.
-It had long sleeves that were tight on her slender arms, and the piece was also tight on Ashley’s midsection, highlighting her tiny waist and frame.
+The garment was black and had a plunging neckline that dipped down her chest, exposing her ample bust.
+It had long sleeves that were tight on her slender arms, and the piece was also tight on Ashley's midsection, highlighting her tiny waist and frame.

 As of this writing, the post has only been live on the model's feed for a short time, but it's already earned more than 700 likes and a handful of comments.
 Some social media users complimented Ashley on her amazing figure, while a few more used emoji instead of words to express their opinions.